TempleEight/temple-docs/TempleEight/docs/primitives.md

 ---
-id: primatives
+id: primitives
-title: Primatives
+title: Primitives
-sidebar_label: Primatives
+sidebar_label: Primitives
 ---

-TempleFile supports 8 primative types, roughly aligned with those found in `SQL` style languages.
+TempleFile supports 8 primitive types, roughly aligned with those found in `SQL` style languages.
 Any property of a service can be of any of these types.

 ```temple
 bool